Interacting tachyon with varying mass dark matter

 Inflation provides a technique for production of density perturbations which is required to mould the evolution of the universe.
 In the simple case of inflation, the universe is dominated with a scalar field and potential energy dominates over the kinetic term, followed by a reheating period \cite{Gibbons2003, Jassal2004}.
 But there is no well accepted exposition to integrate inflationary scenario, the scalar field that drives inflation, with one of the known fields of particle physics.
 It is also salient to emerge inflation potential naturally from underlying fundamental theory.
 In this regard, tachyon fields analogous to unstable D-branes could be accountable for inflation in early time \cite{Sami2004, Nozari_Rashidi2013}.
-In order to address such issues, many theoretical models of DE have been raised in the theoretical background among them interacting cosmological models where DE interacts with DM have gained a remarkable attention with a successive number of observational data \cite{E. Copeland2006}.
-Infact, latest observations indicate that there could be an non-vanishing interaction within $1\sigma$ confidence region in dark sectors \cite{int1, nps,kn}.
-Due to unknown nature of two dark components there is no standard form of interaction term even there is no any guiding principle to choose an interaction between them.
-Therefore, one can adopt the interaction purely on the basis of phenomenology.
-In fact, an appropriate interaction can provide a good mechanism to alleviate the coincidence problem.
-The models of DE interacting with DM have extensively been studied in the literature \cite{N.Tamanini2015, C.G.Bohmer2008, Xi-ming Chen2009, T.Harko2013, Yuri.L.Bolotin2014, Andre A.Costa2014, M.Khurshudyan2015, S.Kr.Biswas2015a, S.Kr.Biswas2015b, L.P.Chimento2010, L.P.Chimento2012, J.S.Wang2015, sdaam2014, aamapss2021,S.Pan2015mnras}.
-As nothing much is known about the physical nature of DE, probe is still on to hunt for an appropriate candidate for DE. \\
+It has been first shown in Ref.\cite{Mazumdar2001} that the mechanism of decaying of non-BPS D4-brane into a stable D3 brane will give rise to a tachyon field via tachyon condensation, and that can act as a cosmological inflating field.
+After that, Sen in Ref.\cite{Sen2002a,Sen2002b,Sen2002c} showed that rolling tachyon field can arise naturally from unstable D-branes in bosonic and superstring theories.
+Further, he showed in Ref.\cite{Sen2002c} that the effective field of such tachyon may be designed as Dirac-Born-Infeld (DBI) scalar field theory.
+Furthermore, investigations of DBI field have been carried out in Refs.\cite{Padmanabhan2002,Gibbons2002} in the framework of FLRW cosmology to give inflating field behaviour. \\

+It should be mentioned that even in bosonic string theory, the quantization of the Polyakov action (conformal transformation of Nambu-Goto action) provides a tachyonic like field giving locally unstable nature due to reverse sign of kinetic term, however, which soon decays through spontaneous symmetry breaking \cite{Green1988,Polchinski2005}.
+In the present work, we have undertaken DBI field as effective field theory D-branes, so, there are no more instability problems as all the instable modes have been integrated out as shown in references \cite{Sen2002b,Sen2002c}.